pachyderm/docs/content/2.1.x/concepts/pipeline-concepts/datum/_index.md

 layout: glossary
 ---

-!!! note "TL;DR"
+{{% notice note %}}
+TL;DR
 Datums define what input data is seen by your code.
 It can be all data at once, each directory independently, individual files one by one, or combined data from multiple inputs together.
+{{% /notice %}}

 ## Definition
 A datum is **the smallest indivisible unit of computation within a job**.